 You Need a Financial Cushion

-A good rule of thumb you might’ve heard is, in the event of an emergency, everyone should have a financial cushion substantial enough to cover three- to six-months of living expenses.
+A good rule of thumb you might’ve heard is, in the event of an emergency, everyone should have a financial cushion substantial enough to cover three to six months’ worth of living expenses.
 And while there’s no arguing the soundness of that advice, many people think that’s simply not possible and they don’t even bother trying.